Skip to content

 Oceania

-Automation19 min read
+Automation14 min read

-Cross-Document Validation: Why OCR and IDP Are Not Enough
+Cross-Document Validation: Beyond OCR & IDP

 OCR extracts data.
 IDP classifies documents.
 Neither catches cross-document inconsistencies.
 Learn why multi-document validation is the missing layer.